Google

 Until the day I die"

 We wrote our song around this public anonymous poem.
-We have never seen this rock, nor found any further information about this rock or this poem - on or off the web.
-Of course, Considering that MT.
+We had never seen this rock, nor found any further information about this rock or this poem - on or off the web until after publishing the song.
+Of course, considering that MT.
 Katahdin is covered in thousands (millions?) of rocks this may not be so surprising.
-Finally an intrepid scholar discovered this was originally from the poem "A Rolling Stone" by Robert William Service (1913)
+Finally an intrepid scholar discovered this was originally from the poem "A Rolling Stone" by Robert William Service (1912)

 Title: Mount Katahdin